 Wilmar updated its Board Diversity Policy in October 2022 to introduce new gender diversity targets.

-In line with recommendations by the Singapore Council for Board Diversity, the policy contains a target of bringing female representation on the Board to 25% by 2025 and 30% by 2030, while recognising that the Board's needs may change over time and considering the skills and experience of the Board at the relevant time.
-The policy is available on Wilmar's corporate website.
+Targets and timeline - In line with recommendations by the Singapore Council for Board Diversity, Wilmar's policy contains a target of bringing female representation on the Board to 25% by 2025 and 30% by 2030.
+The policy is available on Wilmar's corporate website and progress will be reported in the Corporate Governance Report each year.